 Find Healthy Alternatives

 If you love creamy textures or sweet treats, look for healthy alternatives that satisfy these cravings without compromising nutritional value.
-Avocado can substitute for butter in many recipes, and ripe bananas can sweeten a smoothie without the need for added sugar.
+Avocado can substitute for butter in many recipes, providing healthy fats and a creamy texture.
+Ripe bananas can sweeten a smoothie or baked goods without the need for added sugar, offering potassium and fiber.
+Consider the following table for more healthy substitution ideas:

 Positive Reinforcement